GriffinPlus/docker-strongswan/README.md

 Default Value: `true`

-#### VPN_HOSTNAME
+#### VPN_HOSTNAMES

-Fully qualified hostname of the VPN server.
-The internal Certificate Authority will create a server certificate for that hostname telling clients that they are connected to the desired VPN server.
+Fully qualified hostnames of the VPN server.
+The internal Certificate Authority will create a server certificate for these hostname telling clients that they are connected to the desired VPN server.
+Multiple hostnames must be comma-separated.

 Default Value: *hostname of the container*